 As you can see, Splunking with VMware and syslog just makes good sense.
 I hope that I've opened your eyes to what I consider one of the best pieces of software available today, Splunk, and how it can be used to understand your virtual infrastructure better than you ever could have without it.

-About the author: Andrew Kutz is a Microsoft Certified Solutions Developer (MCSD) and a SANS/GIAC Certified Windows Security Administrator (GCWN).
+Andrew Kutz is a Microsoft Certified Solutions Developer (MCSD) and a SANS/GIAC Certified Windows Security Administrator (GCWN).
 An avid fan of .NET, open source, Terminal Services, and coding, Andrew's current focus is on virtualization.
 Andrew graduated from the University of Texas at Austin with a B.A. in Ancient History and Classical Civilization and currently lives in Austin, Texas with his wife Mandy and their two puppies, Lucy and CJ.